luisfcolon/flyway_intro_tutorial/README.md

 ### Things to note

-You _should not_ change the contents of a migration file after it has already succesffuly run.
+You _should not_ change the content of a migration file after it has successfully run.
 If you do you will start seeing errors when you try to run migrations in the future:

 ```
 Flyway Community Edition 5.2.4 by Boxfuse